JorgePe/QRCodeDispatcher/README.md

 - a BT BLE adapter

-The BT BLE adapter is an Asus USB-BT500, it support BT 5.0 specs but a 4.0 version should also work, aslong as it supports BLE.
+The BT BLE adapter is an Asus USB-BT500, it support BT 5.0 specs but a 4.0 version should also work, as long as it supports BLE.

 No drivers were needed - ev3dev recognizes both devices.